 Finding Ocular Migraine Relief

 There are several medications on the market that have been developed to aid in the treatment of migraine symptoms, as well as to potentially prevent migraines from occurring or reduce the severity of migraines when they do occur.
-However, finding the right combination of medications has proven problematic, and for some people, medications have proven to be ineffective, and long-term use may cause side effects.
+Many of these are used to treat ocular migraine as well.
+However, finding the right combination of medications has proven problematic, and for some people, medications are ineffective, and long-term use may cause side effects including rebound headaches.

 More recently, studies have focused on the effects of light as a migraine trigger, using special lenses to mitigate the light that enters the eye, filtering out the wavelengths that have been identified with an increase in migraine symptoms and activity.
 Studies dating back to the mid-1980s have demonstrated that lenses with a type of tinting have proven very effective in reducing the occurrence of migraines and limiting the symptoms and duration of migraines when they occur.

 Axon Optics is a leading provider of these lenses thanks in part to the rigorous quality control standards it implements.
 If you have migraine aura with or without headache, Axon Optics’ migraine glasses could be just what the doctor ordered for helping you reduce your symptoms.
-To learn more about Axon Optics, explore our website, visit us on Facebook or ask your eye doctor if Axon Optics’ therapeutic lenses are right for you.
-You can also view our selection of lenses at our online webstore.
+To learn more about Axon Optics, explore our website, like us on Facebook or ask your eye doctor if Axon Optics’ therapeutic lenses are right for you.

 - “‘Retinal Migraine’ Is an Oxymoron : Journal of Neuro-Ophthalmology.”
 LWW, Oxford University Press, journals.lww.com/jneuro-ophthalmology/Fulltext/2007/03000/_Retinal_Migraine__is_an_Oxymoron.1.aspx.